 Our Security Infrastructure and Certifications

 Protecting our customers’ information privacy is extremely important to us.
 As we offer cloud-based products we are entrusted with some of our customers’ most valuable data and we’ve set high standards for security.
-We’re currently investing in several security certifications such as SOC 2 and SOC 3.
+Reflexis has achieved its SOC 2 Type II attestation and we’re currently investing in achieving SOC 3 attestation.

 Reflexis has invested heavily in building a robust security team, one that can handle a variety of issues — everything from threat detection to building new tools.
 In accordance with GDPR requirements around security incident notifications, Reflexis will continue to meet its obligations and offer contractual assurances.